-Having rode on two wheels for as long as he can remember, Chris’ initial love was for mountain bikes or BMX but in 2016 he switched over to road cycling full time and hasn’t looked back since.
+Having rode on two wheels for as long as he can remember thanks to his dad, who he always went on bike rides with, Chris’ initial love was for mountain bikes or BMX but in 2016 he switched over to road cycling full time and hasn’t looked back since.
 In fact, the Aussie still can’t believe he gets to do his passion as his full-time job.